github/docs/content/code-security/dependabot/dependabot-alert-rules/about-dependabot-alert-rules.md

 ---
 title: About Dependabot alert rules
-intro: 'You can use {% data variables.product.prodname_dependabot %} alert rules to auto-triage alerts, so you can reduce false positives and better prioritize the alerts that you''re interested in.'
+intro: 'Auto-triage rules are a powerful tool to help you better manage your security alerts at scale. {% data variables.product.prodname_dependabot %}''s default rulesets are curated for you and filter out a substantial amount of false positives.
+Custom auto-triage rules provide control over which alerts are ignored, snoozed, or trigger a {% data variables.product.prodname_dependabot %} security update to resolve the alert.'
 permissions: 'People with write permissions can view {% data variables.product.prodname_dependabot %} alert rules for the repository.
-People with with admin permissions to a repository, or the security manager role for the repository, can enable or disable {% data variables.product.prodname_dependabot %} alert rules for the repository{% ifversion dependabot-alert-custom-rules-repo-level %}, as well as create custom alert rules{% endif %}.'
+People with admin permissions to a repository can enable or disable {% data variables.product.prodname_dependabot %} alert rules for the repository{% ifversion dependabot-alert-custom-rules-repo-level %}, as well as create custom alert rules{% endif %}.{% ifversion dependabot-alerts-custom-rules-updates %} Additionally, organization owners and security managers can set alert rules at the organization-level and optionally choose to enforce rules for repositories in the organization.{% endif %}'
 versions:
   feature: dependabot-alert-rules-auto-dismissal-npm-dev-dependencies
 type: overview